Back to All Guides

 Safety Warnings

-• Never touch electrical outlets, switches, or appliances in standing water—turn off the circuit breaker for affected areas first.
+• Never touch electrical outlets, switches, or panels if there is visible damage—turn off the main breaker first.

-• If you smell gas after a pipe burst (especially near the HVAC system), leave the house immediately and call 911.
+• If you smell gas after an equipment failure (especially near the HVAC system), leave the house immediately and call 911.

-• Do not attempt to repair burst pipes yourself if water is actively spraying—shut off the water first, then call a professional.
+• Do not attempt to repair electrical faults yourself if power is actively arcing—shut off the power first, then call a professional.

-• In North Carolina, standing water can attract mosquitoes within days—dry all affected areas promptly to avoid health risks.
+• In North Carolina, moisture can lead to mold growth within days—dry all affected areas promptly to avoid damage.

 Frequently Asked Questions

-How do I shut off the water to my house in an emergency?
+How do I shut off the power to my house in an emergency?

 +

-Locate your main water shut-off valve—in North Carolina homes, it's typically near the HVAC system, in the garage near the front wall, or outside near the water meter.
+Locate your main emergency shutoff—in North Carolina homes, it's typically near the HVAC system, in the garage near the front wall, or outside near the breaker panel.
 For wheel-style (gate) valves, turn clockwise until snug.
-For lever-style (ball) valves, rotate the handle 90 degrees perpendicular to the pipe.
-Water should stop within 10-30 seconds.
-If you can't find the interior valve, use the meter shutoff at the street with a water meter key.
+For lever-style (ball) valves, flip the breaker switch to the OFF position.
+Power should stop immediately.
+If you can't find the interior valve, use the meter shutoff at the street with a breaker panel key.

-Where is the main water shut-off valve in a North Carolina home?
+Where is the main emergency shutoff in a North Carolina home?

 +

-In most North Carolina homes built after 1980, the main shut-off valve is located in the garage near the front wall where the water line enters the home.
+In most North Carolina homes built after 1980, the main breaker panel is located in the garage near the front wall where the power line enters the home.
 Older homes (pre-1980) may have the valve near the HVAC system, in a utility closet, or along an exterior wall.
-Every home also has a secondary shutoff at the water meter box near the street, typically under a concrete or plastic lid marked 'WATER' in the front yard near the sidewalk.
+Every home also has a secondary shutoff at the breaker panel box near the street, typically under a concrete or plastic lid marked 'BREAKER' on the exterior panel.

 What's the difference between a gate valve and a ball valve?